DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2018-09-25-disadvantages-of-wordpress.md

 Websites can go down for many reasons without notice.

 If you aren’t paying attention to your site, you may not realize it is down.
-It could be down for a couple of hours or even days, therefore, negatively impacting your business.
+It could be down for a couple of hours or even days, negatively impacting your business.

-Then you have to hire an agency to help you get it back up, which again is another expense that you don’t want to have.
+Then you have to hire an agency to help you get it back up, which is another expense you don’t want to have.

 ### In Closing

-Although WordPress is a popular content management system due to its simplicity and is considered an inexpensive way for businesses to get started online, think twice about building your business website on WordPress.
+Although WordPress is a popular content management system for its simplicity and is considered an inexpensive way for businesses to get started online, think twice about building your business website on WordPress.

-Save yourself money and avoid the headache.
+Save yourself money and avoid headaches.

 Get in touch with [DoctorLogic](https://doctorlogic.com/pricing/) to learn more about our platform to help you grow your practice.